rlasjunies/Sudoku2/readme.md

 The repository is the Blazor version of the Sudoku [http://github.com/rlasjunies/sudoku](http://github.com/rlasjunies/sudoku) that is using Typescript/StencilJS technologies.

-You could have access to an online version of the blazor sudoky via the [github io page](https://rlasjunies.github.io/Sudoku2/)
+You could have access to an online version of the blazor sudoku via the [github io page](https://rlasjunies.github.io/Sudoku2/)

 # Goal